KAVITA COMOGLIO PSYCHOTHERAPY

 Contact me for a free consultation

 No matter how you define your relationship — dating, living together, engaged, married, life partners; straight, queer, traditional, unconventional; as well as, siblings and parent-child — our need for love and connection is the same.
 So too, are the issues that challenge the relationship bond.
+I work with opposite-sex, queer, and interracial/multiheritage couples.
+I have extensive experience helping couples from the Indian/South Asian Community.

 The Cycle